Cancer

 The chart below compares the crude to the age-standardized rate in the United States.
 You can click to change the country.

 The chart shows that the age-standardized cancer death rate has fallen by one-third from 1990 to 2021.
-This means that, among people of a given age, those in 2021 had a cancer mortality rate one-third lower than those in 1990.
+This means that, among people of the same ages, those in 2021 had a cancer mortality rate one-third lower than those in 1990.

 The decline in cancer mortality is due to many factors, including:

-One notable example is stomach cancer, which used to be the most common cause of cancer death in countries like the United States.
+One notable example is stomach cancer, which used to be one of the top causes of cancer death in countries like the United States.
 But age-standardized death rates from stomach cancer have declined a lot over time, as the chart below shows.

 For example, in the United States, the death rate of stomach cancer was around 9 times lower in 2021 than it was in 1950.